Superconducting junctions with flat bands

 where $\nu_F$ is the normal-state Fermi-level density of states of the dispersive leads (with units 1/energy).
 Here, we consider a completely flat band in the whole Brillouin zone.
 The critical Josephson currents are given by

 for the dispersive and flat-band cases, respectively.
 Here $\tilde \Delta = \Delta/(2 k_B T)$.
 A notable qualitative difference is the dependence of the zero-temperature critical current on $\Delta$: in the ordinary case $I_c$ is linearly proportional to $\Delta$, whereas, for a flat band, it is inversely proportional to it, up to $\Delta\sim{}k_BT$ as shown in Fig.~\ref{fig:AB}.
+In contrast, the current between a dispersive and a flat-band lead has no dependence on $\Delta$ in the zero-temperature limit \cite{supplement}.
 The tunneling over the insulating barrier is mediated by virtual pair breaking with probability $|\mathcal{T}|^2/\Delta$, which explains the $I_{c0}^{fb} \propto 1/\Delta$ behavior in a flat band where all electrons participate in pairing at any value of $\Delta$.
 In the dispersive case, the fraction of pairs increases with increasing $\Delta$ on both sides of the junction, leading to $I_{c0}^d \propto \Delta^2/\Delta = \Delta$.
 In the case of weakly dispersive bands with bandwidth $J$, the relative correction to Eq.~\eqref{eq:ABfb} is proportional to $J^2/\Delta^2$ \cite{supplement}, and hence we expect Eq.~\eqref{eq:ABfb} to hold for $J \ll \Delta$.
+To clearly distinguish the dependencies on $\Delta$, its value close to the junction should be varied, for example via magnetic field or supercurrent flow close to the tunnel interface \cite{anthore2003,ligato2022-tsq}, while keeping $T$ fixed.